danielpclark/rutie/VISION.md

 ## 2) Ruby Objects First

-At the center of object handled with this library will be a Ruby C object known as a Value.
+At the center of objects handled with this library will be an internal Ruby C object known as a Value.